-- "2.
-(1) A reference in this Regulation to a point of impingement with respect to the discharge of a contaminant does not include any point that is located on the same property as the source of contaminant. - (2) Despite subsection (1), a reference in this Regulation to a point of impingement with respect to the discharge of a contaminant includes a point that is located on the same property as the source of contaminant, if that point is located on, - (a) a child care facility; or - (b) a structure, if the primary purpose of the property on which the structure is located, and of the structure, is to serve as, - (i) a health care facility, - (ii) a senior citizens' residence or long-term care facility, or - (iii) an educational facility."
+"2.
+(1) A reference in this Regulation to a point of impingement with respect to the discharge of a contaminant does not include any point that is located on the same property as the source of contaminant.

+(2) Despite subsection (1), a reference in this Regulation to a point of impingement with respect to the discharge of a contaminant includes a point that is located on the same property as the source of contaminant, if that point is located on,

+(a) a child care facility; or

+(b) a structure, if the primary purpose of the property on which the structure is located, and of the structure, is to serve as,

+(i) a health care facility,

+(ii) a senior citizens' residence or long-term care facility, or

+(iii) an educational facility."

 The Regulation requires that where a facility discharges a contaminant into the air from one or more sources, the concentration at any point of impingement (POI) resulting from that combined discharge must be less than the standard prescribed in the Regulation.
-The ministry also uses a broader list of point of impingement limits (ministry POI Limits)2 and other screening tools4 to assist in preventing adverse effects that may be caused by local sources of air pollution.
+The ministry also uses a broader list of point of impingement limits (ministry POI Limits) and other screening tools to assist in preventing adverse effects that may be caused by local sources of air pollution.

-The generic term "limits" in the context of this guideline means any numerical concentration limit set by the ministry including standards in the schedules to the Regulation, guidelines and recommended screening levels for chemicals with no standard or guideline.
-The ministry Air Contaminants Benchmarks List (ACB List) summarizes standards, guidelines and screening levels used for assessing point of impingement concentrations of air contaminants.
+&lt;sup>2 The generic term "limits" in the context of this guideline means any numerical concentration limit set by the ministry including standards in the schedules to the Regulation, guidelines and recommended levels for chemicals with no standard or guideline.
+The ministry uses a combination of air quality standards in the schedules to the Regulation and a broader list of point of impingement guidelines.